RezaJeffrey/Simple-weblog/README.md

 # Simple-Wblog
-here are my simple projects I've been created during my learning journey
+here are is simple project I've been created during my learning journey